klogt-as/intercept/README.md

 server.attachAdapter(createAxiosAdapter(instance));
 ```

-**No runtime axios dependency**: the adapter’s types reference `axios` conditionally so your library/app doesn’t pull axios unless you install it yourself.
+**No runtime axios dependency**: the adapter's types reference `axios` conditionally so your library/app doesn't pull axios unless you install it yourself.

 ---